jeff-js/nestjs-secret-manager/README.md

 npm run dev
 ```

 The application should now be running on port specified in secret manager.
+To check whether the datasource is initialised or not visit the application url.

 ## Usage